rcrews/docs-website/runtime/7.1.0/concepts-data-access.md

       Provides an overview and architecture of the Data Analytics Studio environment.

-  - title Apache Hive Metastore Overview
+  - title: Apache Hive Metastore Overview
     url: hive-hms-overview/index.html
     description: >-
       Describes the HMS service that stores metadata for a number of services, including Hive, Spark, and Impala.

   - title: Apache Hive Overview